Ann Hudson, MA PGCE

 Training In Indexing

-I have taught indexing for many years, through workshops, 'live' and online, and tutorials.
-On behalf of the Society of Indexers I have run many in-house training sessions on indexing for major publishing companies.
-Until 2021 I was the Training Director on the Executive Board of the Society of Indexers.
+I have taught indexing for many years, through workshops, 'live' and online, and tutorials, and I have run in-house training sessions on indexing for major publishing companies.
+I currently run a monthly Zoom discussion group for the Society of Indexers, 'Talking about the past', where we discuss a variety of topics connected with indexing history and archaeology.

 Consultancy